wp-plugins/mark-new-posts/readme.txt

  * Works right out of the box
  * Two default ways of highlighting a post: an orange circle or a "New" label to the left of the post's title
+ * It doesn't simply compare dates of posts with the date of user's last visit, but checks for each individual post that the user have seen it
  * A function that can be called from WordPress themes to determine if a post is unread
  * A function to show total number of unread posts